Humphreys Driving School

 • Automatic driving lessons are easier for nervous drivers, better in stop-start city traffic, and help you focus more on steering and observation.

-At Humphrey’s Driving Lessons, we offer guidance for both manual and automatic learners so you can choose what suits you best.
+At Humphreys Driving School, we offer guidance for both manual and automatic learners so you can choose what suits you best.

 Start Your Driving Journey

 Whether you’re learning in a manual or automatic car, mastering the cockpit drill and controls is your first step to becoming a confident driver.
-At Humphrey’s Driving Lessons, we’ll guide you through both, step by step.
+At Humphreys Driving School, we’ll guide you through both, step by step.

 Apply for your provisional driving license with this link DVSA